fex01/servicenow-notes/sn-discovery.md

   - All > Agent Client Collector > Configuration > Check Definitions
     - checks are stored, created and updated on the instance
   - executes the osquery command on agents
-  - osquery commands are used to gather specific attribute details from a Cl such as serial number, file systems, running processes, etc
+  - osquery commands are used to gather specific attribute details from a CI such as serial number, file systems, running processes, etc
   - four Check Definitions are used by four ACC-V Policies
 - Policies
   - four policies for ACC-V